Garage Security: A Common Sense Guide

 It is important to note that while a high-security deadbolt lock can provide added security, it is only as secure as its installation.

 To physically reinforce the garage door, add a deadbolt to the door track to prevent door movement.
 Be aware that this solution prevents you from opening the door, too.
-A deadbolt in inaccessible from anywhere but inside the garage.
+A deadbolt is inaccessible from anywhere but inside the garage.

 Here’s a video to show you how to install a deadbolt.
 Instructions for DIY are below.